🇨🇦 🕆 🇨🇦 🕆 🇨🇦 🕆 L🇨🇦

 With regards to plastic water-bottles, there's always the chance of chemicals leaching out of the plastic when heated by the sun.
 Although this danger is often disputed, it's likely a good idea to be on the safe side and store your bottled-water in the shade.

-At certain times in history, the chemicals which are added to a city’s water-supply have been a very controversial topic.
+From time to time, the chemicals which are added to a city’s water-supply can become quite a controversial topic.
 In addition, how much chlorine should be added to the common water supply?
 There's both a good and bad side to chlorine, since it not only kills pathogenic bacteria, but the beneficial bacteria as well.

 Health and Longevity ---> Contents